-The approved building orientation complies with each of these guidelines.
-Employee and customer parking areas are separated from the loading area and will not be located in the yards facing either Brightseat Road or I-95/495.
-This minimizes the visual impact of cars from public view, allows parking to be located convenient to the building entrances, ensures that loading areas are visually unobtrusive, and eliminates conflicts between trucks and pedestrians.
+The proposed building orientation complies with each of these guidelines.
+Employee and customer parking areas are separated from the loading area and are not located in the yards facing either Brightseat Road or I-95/495.
+This minimizes the visual impact of cars from public view, allows parking to be located convenient to the proposed building entrances, ensures that loading areas are visually unobtrusive, and eliminates conflicts between trucks and pedestrians.
 Five-foot-wide sidewalks and striped crosswalks are provided along the northern and western perimeters of the building to facilitate safe pedestrian movement.

-This DSP encompasses the necessary infrastructure to facilitate future industrial development.
+This DSP encompasses the necessary infrastructure to facilitate proposed future industrial development.

-(3) Lighting.

-(A) For uses permitting nighttime activities, adequate illumination should be provided.
+- (3) Lighting. - (A) For uses permitting nighttime activities, adequate illumination should be provided.
 Light fixtures should enhance the design character...

-A photometric plan was provided with this application and the approved light fixtures will provide adequate lighting levels for safe vehicular and pedestrian movements, while minimizing light pollution to the adjacent properties.
+A photometric plan was provided with this application and the light fixtures are proposed to provide adequate lighting levels for safe vehicular and pedestrian movements, while minimizing light pollution to the adjacent properties.